psy0rz/ESPEasy-platformio/README.md

 This is an ESPEasy build environment for the next 2.x.x release of ESPEasy (formally called ESPEasyMega).

-We also use this repository to automaticly build and release firmware.bin files for ESPEasy.

 Current automated build status: [![Build Status](https://travis-ci.org/letscontrolit/ESPEasy-platformio.svg?branch=mega)](https://travis-ci.org/letscontrolit/ESPEasy-platformio)

 The src directory automaticly uses the real ESPEasy repository.